 Hole 594 hit some of those high grades.
 The drill returned 78.8 metres grading 20.31 grams gold per tonne and 21.4 grams silver per tonne starting 60 metres downhole, an intercept boosted by the presence of 1 metre carrying 1,395 grams gold and 739 grams silver.
-Other parts of the hole also carried considerable gold, such as a shallower 4-metre intercept grading 7.95 grams gold and 25.2 grams silver and an intervening 15 metres averaging 5.95 grams gold and 22.6 grams silver.
+Other parts of the hole also carried considerable gold, such as a shallower 4-metre intercept grading 7.95 grams gold and 25.2 grams silver, and an intervening 15 metres averaging 5.95 grams gold and 22.6 grams silver.

 Hole 591 also returned a weighty intercept: 98.9 metres grading 5.8 grams gold and 4.1 grams silver from 135 metres downhole.
 Nearby, hole 596 cut 62 metres averaging 4.94 grams gold and 20.3 grams silver from 10 metres depth, while hole 585 returned 78.5 metres carrying 2.01 grams gold and 46.2 grams silver from 104 metres below surface.

-Other highlights included 71 metres of 1.71 grams gold and 16.4 grams silver, 66.8 metres of 1.56 grams gold and 9.6 grams silver, and 56.4 metres of 2 grams gold and 9.6 grams silver.
+Other highlights include 71 metres of 1.71 grams gold and 16.4 grams silver, 66.8 metres of 1.56 grams gold and 9.6 grams silver, and 56.4 metres of 2 grams gold and 9.6 grams silver.

-In March Ascot updated the resource estimates for those deposits, an effort that boosted the project’s resources to 93.5 million indicated tonnes grading 0.82 gram gold and 6.9 grams silver plus 79.3 million inferred tonnes averaging 0.59 gram gold and 7.2 grams silver.
+In March Ascot updated the resource estimates for those deposits, an effort that boosted the project’s resources to 93.5 million indicated tonnes grading 0.82 gram gold and 6.9 grams silver, plus 79.3 million inferred tonnes averaging 0.59 gram gold and 7.2 grams silver.
 All three deposits comprise shallowly dipping sheets that remain open for expansion.

 © 1915 - 2014 The Northern Miner.
 All Rights Reserved.